 About the Work of NEAFC

 NEAFC’s objective is to ensure the long-term conservation and optimum utilisation of the fishery resources in the Convention Area, providing sustainable economic, environmental and social benefits.
-To this end, NEAFC adopts management measures for various fish stocks and control measures to ensure that they are properly implemented.
+In order to achieve this, NEAFC adopts management measures for various fish stocks and control measures to ensure that they are properly implemented.
 NEAFC also adopts measures to protect other parts of the marine ecosystem from potential negative impacts of fisheries.

-With the above objective in mind, most of the information on this website is aimed at experts (Scientists, Control Experts, Statisticians and Managers) both from within NEAFC’s Contracting Parties and from within other international organisations.
+With the above outline of NEAFC’s objectives in mind, most of the information on this website is aimed at experts (Scientists, Control Experts, Statisticians and Managers) both from within NEAFC’s Contracting Parties and from within other international organisations.
+We hope however that the website also provides some information for other interested readers on how, why, and by whom these conservation and management decisions and enforcement activities are carried out.

 trawler picture